 (g) security equipment;

-(f) personnel selection criteria, training and certification;
+(h) aviation securitypersonnel selection criteria, training and certification;

-(g) the management of response to acts of unlawful interference;
+(i) the management of response to acts of unlawful interference;

-(h) the evaluation of effectiveness of the Programme;
+(j) the evaluation of effectiveness of the Programme;

-(i) the adjustment of the Programme and contingency plans;
+(k) the adjustment of the Programme and contingency plans;

-(j) the financing of security; and
+(l) the financing of security; and

-(i) the protection and handling procedures for security information shared by other States.
+(m) the protection and handling procedures for security information shared by other States.

+(n) processes for the reporting of information concerning incidents of acts of unlawful interference, taking into account the measures for protection of sensitive aviation security information.

-(5) The National Civil Aviation Security Programme shall be reviewed and updated after an act of unlawful interference, a security exercise as and when the need arises or at least once every two years.
+(5) The National Civil Aviation Security Programme shall be reviewed and updated when the need arises and after an act of unlawful interference, a security exercise as and or at least once every two years.
+The reviewed Programme shall be approved prior to implementation.

 10. National Aviation Security Committee.